AurelienBesnier/photon_mapping/docs/source/guide.rst

 Run a simple simulation
 ========================

-There are the basic steps to run a simple light simulation with this tool
+These are the basic steps to run a simple light simulation with this tool:

 Setup input files
 -----------------